PhysicsGcat/Convolutional_network_cond-mat/README.md

 # Convolutional_network_cond-mat
-This project will help me learn the application of neural network in condensed matter.
+This project will help me to learn the application of neural network in condensed matter.